duncanparkes/whg-training-resources/docs/programming/introduction_to_command_line/command_line_intro.md

 * `uniq` removes duplicate lines from standard input (remember to sort it first!)
 * `cut` lets you pick particular columns of the input to keep

-If we only want the names above, then we could use cut to pick out just the first column
+If we only want the instruments above, then we could use cut to pick out just the second column

 ~~~~
 $ cat beatles.txt | cut -f 2